Rule 8-101: Travel Permits

 i. state committed;

-ii. relocating pending a request for transfer of supervision, and who are subject to the terms of the Compact;
+ii. pending a request for transfer of supervision, and who are subject to the terms of the Compact;

 iii. returning to the state from which they were transferred for the purposes of visitation;